Want to work with hotels? Grab 10% OFF our guide with code SHOP10

 The Pakleni Islands are only a short boat ride from Hvar town and while the name, Pakleni Otoci, literally translates to Hell Islands, in our experience, they’re more like Paradise Islands and a must do on Hvar!

 We spent the most amazing day exploring the Paklinski otoci by boat, dropping our anchor in the most beautiful bays, swimming, sunbathing and literally living our best life.
 It was a day to remember and something we wish everyone would have the chance to experience!

 What are the Pakleni Islands and why should you visit?

 The Pakleni Islands are a chain of rocky islets just off the coast of Hvar.
 This beautiful archipelago is only a short boat ride and a popular day trip from Hvar town as it offers some of the most breathtaking beaches, the best snorkelling in Croatia, and some of the most amazing beach clubs in Hvar.

 Across the Hvar Strait, on the Pakleni Islands archipelago, you’ll find picturesque coves, stunning beaches, hip bars, and beautiful nature.
 The Pakleni Islands, also referred to as Paklinski Islands, are the perfect place to bask in the Mediterranean sun, swim in the clear Adriatic waters and discover new bays, and just have a bloody good time.
 No wonder they’re one of the most popular day trips form Hvar!

 Getting to Paklinski Islands

 The Pakleni Islands are just a stone-throw away from Hvar and the boat ride over only takes 10-20 minutes!
-You can do a guided tour or catch a water taxi to the islands but we wholeheartedly recommend that you rent a boat and explore on your own pace.
+You can do a guided tour or catch a water taxi to the islands but, if you have a licence, we wholeheartedly recommend that you rent a boat and explore at your own pace.